1991 Leningrad municipal election: Name change referendum

 Soviet President Mikhail Gorbachev had spoken out ahead of the referendum against the prospect of renaming the city, declaring that "there are neither moral nor political grounds" to rename the city.
 The June 1991 elections in Russia were seen as a blow to Gorbachev, also seeing the election of Yeltsin (whose coalition was critical of Gorbachev's policies) as president.
 John Rettie of The Guardian suggested that Gorbachev's remarks opposing renaming may have encouraged voters to actually vote in support of renaming the city.
 Deputy Mayor of Leningrad Vyacheslav Scherbakov also spoke against the potential name change.

-Among the arguments local Communists, led by Leningrad party leader Boris Gidaspov, used against the name-change was that it would be very costly to change the city's name of signs, stationary and equipment.
+Among the arguments local Communists, led by Leningrad party leader Boris Gidaspov, used against the name-change was that it would be very costly to change the city's name on signs, stationery and equipment.
 They also argued that it would dishonor survivors of the Siege of Leningrad.

-Renown Russian author Aleksandr Solzhenitsyn argued that all Russians, not just those living in Leningrad, should be allowed to vote on the matter of changing the city's name.
-He also expressed concern that the name "Petersburg" was in violation of linguistic and historical traditions, suggesting Petrograd and Syvato-Petrograd as Russified alternatives to the more Germanic "Petersburg".
+Renown Russian author Aleksandr Solzhenitsyn argued that all Russians, not just Leningrad residents, should be allowed to vote on the matter of changing the city's name.
+He also expressed concern that the name "Petersburg" was in violation of linguistic and historical traditions, suggesting Petrograd and Svyato-Petrograd as Russified alternatives to the more Germanic "Petersburg".

 The 55% result in support of renaming the city was not predicted by pre-election polling.
 Political observers had believed it might fail to pass.
 Pre-election polls had shown the electorate near evenly-split, showing the referendum likely to be defeated by a narrow margin.

-In its similar coinciding referendum, the residents of Sverdlovsk voted in support of renaming their city to its former name of "Yekaterinburg".
+In its similar coinciding referendum, the residents of Sverdlovsk voted in support of renaming their city to its historical name of "Yekaterinburg".

 The Associated Press called the result, "a strong blow to the legacy of Lenin".
 Scott Shane of The Baltimore Sun called the result, "potent symbol of the popular rejection of the 1917 revolution and its legacy."

-The name of the city was renamed to "Saint Petersburg" later that year.
+The name of the city was reinstated as "Saint Petersburg" later that year.